whoisdinanath/electrocord/README.md

     git clone https://github.com/whoisdinanath/Electrocord.git
     ```

-2. Create a PostgreSQL database and run the SQL scripts provided in the `models/completeDatabase.sql` file to set up the required tables and data.
+2. Create a PostgreSQL database and run the SQL queries provided in the `models/completeDatabase.sql` file to set up the required tables and data.

 3. Create a `.env` file in the root directory of the project and add the environment variables listed in the `.env.example` file.